kuzzh/obsidian-startpage/README.md

 1. **Open Start Page**: After installing and enabling the plugin, you can open the start page by:
    - Clicking the "🏠" icon in the left toolbar
-   - The start page will automatically display when opening files for the first time
+   - If "Replace new tab" is enabled, it will automatically display when opening new tabs
 2. **View Statistics**: The top of the homepage displays vault statistics (total notes, today's edits, total storage space)
 3. **Quick Create**: Click the "New Note" button in the top right corner to quickly create a new note
 4. **Access Notes**: Click on pinned notes or recent notes to directly open the corresponding notes
+5. **Context Menu**: Right-click on files in the file explorer to quickly add or remove pinned notes

 ### Setting Pinned Notes